gertvv/cdsr-wikipedia/README.md

 Run

 ```
-node wikipediaDoi
+node wikipediaDoi en
 ```

-This will generate a file `wikipedia-dois.csv`.
+This will generate a file `wikipedia-dois-en.csv`.

 Cross-referencing the files
 ---------------------------